Stress

 Exercise on a regular basis

-Self-talk is so important so only speak positive things to yourself
+Self-talk is so important!
+Only speak positive things to yourself

 Reduce stress and take care of yourself.
-It will take time to recover from long-term stress but the benefits are worth the effort.
-Peace of mind is a wonderful side-effect, too!
+It will take time to recover from long-term stress, but the benefits are worth the effort.
+If you have questions, please feel free to reach out to me.

 Resources